Accessibility statement for bath.ac.uk

 Preparation of this accessibility statement

-This website was last tested on 21 June 2022.
-The test was carried out by the Government Digital Service and the issues were resolved in August 2022.
+This website was first tested on 21 June 2022 by the Government Digital Service and the issues were resolved in August 2022.
 You can read the full accessibility test report.

 We will take a headline review of 10 pages using 10 accessibility criteria on each page to identify the components and templates that are re-used across the site.
 These criteria are aligned to WCAG W3C Easy Checks methodology which form part of the compliance monitoring process for the Public Sector Web Accessibility Regulations.
 The 10 pages will be chosen as a result of the analysis of typical user journeys across the website and will include a sample of our different page templates.